k435467/hands-on-spring/README.md

 Hands on the [tutorial](https://spring.io/guides/gs/accessing-data-jpa/).
 Accessing Data with JPA.

+This guide walks you through the process of building an application that uses Spring Data JPA to store and retrieve data in a relational database.

 - Define a Simple Entity
 - Create Simple Queries
 - Create an Application Class